 Contact dermatitis, an allergic skin reaction, can cause piercing bumps.
 Many people are allergic to certain metals.
 Nickel allergies are

 If you have a metal allergy, you may experience:

 - a hole that appears larger than the jewelry

 The only way to correct this is to swap out your jewelry for something hypoallergenic.

 If your piercing is less than a year old — or if you aren’t sure whether it’s completely healed — see your piercer.
 They can verify an allergy and safely insert a new piece of jewelry.

 If you’ve had your piercing for a year or more, it should be safe to change the jewelry at home.

 - stainless steel

-It’s extremely important to clean your piercing two to three times daily during the entire healing process.
-Even if your piercing appears healed, you should still clean it every day for at least three to six months.
+It’s important to clean your piercing two to three times daily during the healing process.
+Even if your piercing appears healed, you should still clean it every day for at least 3 to 6 months.